earkevin11/Container-Apps-Container-Instances-Container-Registries/README.md

 - Azure Container Apps
 - Azure Container Instances

 # What are Azure Container Apps?

+Azure Container Apps (ACA)

+What it is: A managed container platform built on Kubernetes (you don’t see K8s directly)

+Important: ACA is self healing = the platform automatically keeps your apps running when something goes wrong.
+Azure Container Instances are not self-healing.

+- Under the hood, Azure Container Apops is built on Kubernetes, which is why it has orchestration.
+It inherits orchestration features.
+Azure Container instances is NOT built on kubernetes.

+Supports:
+1. Autoscaling
+2. Revisions
+3. Traffic splitting
+4. Ingress

+Think of it like: “I want Kubernetes-like features without managing Kubernetes.”

+Common use cases:
+1. Microservices
+2. APIs
+3. Event-driven workloads
+4 .Modern app platforms

 # What are Azure Container Instances?

+- What it is: A service that runs SINGLE containers or small container groups
+- No orchestration = no auto-recovery
+- No infrastructure to manage as Microsoft manages it.

+Important: ACI is NOT self-healing.

+ACI behavior:

+- You say: “Run this container with these settings”
+- Azure starts it
+- That’s it

+If something goes wrong:
+1. Container crashes ❌ → it stays down
+2. Traffic spikes ❌ → no automatic scale
+3. Need 3 copies ❌ → you must create them manually
+4. Want rolling deploy ❌ → you must script it

+Think of it like: “Run this container now, and I don’t want to manage servers.”
+- Common use cases:
+1. Short-lived jobs
+2. Scripts
+3. Simple APIs
+4. Burst workloads

 # What does Azure Container Registry have to do with ACAs and ACIs?